fboucquez/symbol-bootstrap/docs/start.md

   -t, --timeout=timeout                   [default: 60000] If running in daemon mode, how long before timing out (in MS)

-  -u, --user=user                         [default: current] User used to run the services in the docker-compose.yml
+  -u, --user=user                         [default: current] User used to run docker images when creating configuration
-                                          file. "current" means the current user.
+                                          files like certificates or nemesis block. "current" means the current user.

 EXAMPLES
   $ symbol-bootstrap start